| No. 4/2020

 Work and Innovation from Germany to South Africa

-In September 2020, this study by the Friedrich Ebert Foundation was published in three languages as part of the project "Trade Unions in Change 4.0".
+In September 2020, this study by the Friedrich Ebert Foundation was published in four languages as part of the project "Trade Unions in Change 4.0".
 The authors outline how works councils and IG Metall trade union can shape digitalisation in the interests of workers and proactively engage in innovation processes.
 They describe this using four case studies: a Bavarian site of Mann+Hummel, a manufacturer of air filter systems; four Airbus sites in northern Germany; a Siemens geared motor plant in Tübingen and the US automotive supplier Lear Corporation, where the European Works Council was also involved.
 After extensive production capacities were established in Serbia, Morocco and South Africa, the EWC invited guests from these countries to its meeting in 2019.
 Initially, management refused to give its report in front of the guests.
 Since 2020, there has been a "Regional Partnership Meeting" for Europe and Africa.

 Download the study